anthonymakela/anthonymakela.github.io/_posts/2023-11-25-curvature.md

 \end{align*}
 $$

 Putting these together yields the Bochner formula.
+The remarkable thing here is the freedom of choice for the function $u$, we merely require that $u$ is three times differentiable.

 ---